 - a) The date that your coverage terminates.

 - b) The date you die.

-- c) The first day of the month during which you fail to pay any required premium.
+- c) The last day of the month in which you last paid the required monthly premium.

 You may submit a written request to the Division to terminate your coverage.
 Coverage will end on the last day of the month in which the last premium was paid or deducted.